 5) And... of course... you can go to a church.
 Sundays are a nice time to gather together as a faith community and celebrate the important role faith plays in our lives.
 At Our Lady & St. Hubert's, Father Roger has a children's liturgy every Sunday morning and lots of children have lots of important and wonderful jobs around church.
 They read during mass, serve on the altar, help in the children's liturgy, hand out and collect in mass sheets as well as support with the tea and biscuits at the end.
 Why not come along, join in, make some friends and share your faith.

-Our local Parish Church is called Our Lady and St. Hubert's and is next door to the school.
+Our local Parish Church is called Our Lady and St. Hubert's.
 Lots of people know where it is even if they don't know its name because of the tall tower with a large white cross.
 The Parish Priest is Father Roger Peck.